NoteDance/Note/README.md

 # Create neural network:
 **To build a neural network that can be trained on Note, you need to follow some rules, otherwise you will get errors during training.
 See the documentation for examples.
+You can first refer to the simple neural network examples nn.py, nn_acc.py, nn_device.py in the documentation.
 You can write a Python module for your neural network class and import it, or write it in the interpreter.
 Then, pass the neural network object to the kernel and train it.**

-**You can first refer to the simple neural network examples nn.py, nn_acc.py, nn_device.py in the documentation.**

 ## DL:
 https://github.com/NoteDancing/Note-documentation/tree/Note-7.0/Note%207.0%20documentation/DL/neural%20network